luca-trnka/url-aliaser/embedded.md

 ## LED control *(20%)*

 There is a button on the devboard, use that button.
-Your task is that on button push, that LED should start lightening up and down smoothly.
+You should handle the button press event with an interrupt and the LED brightness should be controlled with PWM.
+The LED must reach highest brightness in about 2 seconds, and go back to the dark state in about 2 seconds.
 To solve this challenge use interrupts and PWM.

 ## Question *(5%)*